hzeller/beagleg/README.md

                                   Use letter or '_' for empty slot.
                                   You can use the same letter multiple times for mirroring.
                                   Use lowercase to reverse.
 (Default: 'XYZEA')
-      --channel-layout          : Driver channel (0..7) mapped to which motor connector (=string pos) This depends on the harware mapping of the cape (Default for BUMPS: '23140').
       --port <port>         (-p): Listen on this TCP port for GCode.
       --bind-addr <bind-ip> (-b): Bind to this IP (Default: 0.0.0.0).
       -f <factor>               : Print speed factor (Default 1.0).